What's The Inspiration?

 I frowned, opening the file.
 “I don’t understand.”

-Steven returned the frown.
-“The numbers don’t lie.
-The account is lower than it should be.
-It’s subtle right now, so I haven’t brought this to my boss’s attention yet.”
+“The numbers don’t lie.”
+Steven came around my desk to point out the numbers to me.
+“The account is lower than it should be.
+It’s subtle right now, so I haven’t brought this to my boss’s attention yet.
+If nothing changes, I’ll have to report this.”

 “Thanks, Steven.”
 I closed the file and stood.
 “I’ll look into this and get back to you.”